How To Update WordPress Plugins

 Learn how to easily update all of your plugins inside your WordPress dashboard…

-In this step-by-step tutorial you will learn why plugins need to be kept up-to-date, how to easily update and uninstall plugins, and discover some great tips to help you better manage your plugins.
+In this tutorial you will learn the importance of keeping all plugins up-to-date, how to safely upgrade and remove your WordPress plugins, and some tips to help you better manage your plugins if you currently run or manage multiple WordPress sites or blogs.

-WordPress frequently updates its software (about every 3-4 months) to fix bugs and address security issues and vulnerabilities discovered in previous versions, and to improve existing features.
+WordPress frequently updates its software (about every 3-4 months) to fix bugs and address security issues and vulnerabilities found in earlier software releases, and to improve existing features or introduce new ones.

-Depending on how many plugins you use on your site, you can expect to see at least some new updates for WordPress plugins when new WordPress versions are announced.
+Depending on how many plugins you use on your site, you can expect to see at least some new updates for plugins every.

-This is because most plugins for WordPress are created by third-party developers, so sometimes the code in the new WordPress version conflicts with plugins that were built for a previous version.
-When this happens, problems can sometimes develop.
+The reason for this, is because most plugins for WordPress are created by external developers, so sometimes code or features in the new WordPress version conflict with plugins that were created and tested to work with a previous version.
+When this happens, there is a potential for issues to sometimes develop.

-Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are quite proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if this is required).
-All you need to do on your end, is maintain your plugins up-to-date, which, as you will soon discover, is very easy to do.
+Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are fairly proactive when it comes to ensuring that plugins get updated when a new version of WordPress is released (if required).
+All you need to do on your end, is simply keep your plugins up-to-date, which, as you will soon learn, is really quick, simple and easy to do.

-Keeping your WordPress plugins regularly updated and deleting old plugins you no longer need is an essential aspect of good WordPress management and helps to avoid potential conflicts and errors.
+Keeping your WordPress plugins up-to-date and deleting old plugins you no longer use is part of good WordPress site management and helps to avoid any potential errors or problems.

-The step-by-step tutorial below explains how to automatically upgrade and delete plugins safely inside your dashboard without web programming skills required.
+The WordPress tutorial below explains how to automatically update and delete plugins without touching web code.

-WordPress provides a number of different ways to notify you when plugins need updating.
+WordPress uses a number of different ways of letting users know when plugins need to be updated.

-For example, you can tell immediately how many plugins are out-of-date inside your Admin area by looking at the main “Plugins” menu.
+For example, you can immediately see how many plugins need to be updated as soon as you log into your Site’s Dashboard simply by looking at the “Plugins” menu.

-For example, in the screenshot below, nine plugins have older versions that need updating …
+In the screenshot below, nine WP plugins have older versions that need to be updated …

 Upgrading And Deleting Plugins Safely In WordPress